kmeaton/Pinfish_Transcriptome/README.md

 `run_script filter_blastn_results_zebrafish.sh`

-Finally, to annotate any remaining unannotated transcripts, we searched our transcript sequences via BLASTx against the UniProt-SwissProt and TrEMBL databases (release 2021_01), running the following scripts in this order:
+Finally, to annotate any remaining unannotated transcripts, we searched our transcript sequences via BLASTx against the UniProt-SwissProt and TrEMBL databases (release 2021_01), running the following scripts.
+Again, to add relevant annotation information, we used a set of files containing UniProt IDs linked to gene names and GO terms associated with these sequence IDs.
+These files were downloaded from UniProt and are also located in the annotation_information folder of this repository.

 `run_script uniprot_sprot_blastx.sh`